 I hustled to D27 and got there as they were paging me for last call.

-The flight from DFW to HKG, American flight 125, was scheduled to take 16 hours and 15 minutes to cover a little over 8,200 miles on a great-circle route up over Canada and Alaska and then down over Russia, Mongolia and China.
+The flight from DFW to HKG, American Flight 125, was scheduled to take 16 hours and 15 minutes to cover a little over 8,200 miles on a great-circle route up over Canada and Alaska and then down over Russia, Mongolia and China.
 I was glad to have the upgrade to business class for this long flight.

 American 777-300 Business Class

 My seat, 12G, was a center seat on the aisle.
 I prefer the a window seat or one in the smaller forward section of business class but wasn’t complaining.
+I’ve flown in that cabin domestically on American and on China Eastern internationally.

 Seat Guru says this seat has 43 inches of pitch, a bed length of 75-78 inches and 26 inches of width.
 The seat was very comfortable although it did not feel like it was 26 inches wide.
 The seat has decent storage for business class.